 I’m an INFP – which will be meaningful to some people.
 Very curious.
 Somewhat of a procrastinator.
 I know a little about a lot of things.
-I like to make things – photographs, of course – I am also interested in furniture design.
-I often make wardrobe for shoots as well.
+Like to make things – photographs, of course – I am also interested in furniture design.
+Often make wardrobe for shoots as well.

 I’m greatly inspired by travel – exploring great cities and absorbing as much about the people, culture, and sights as possible.

 I have lived in Boston for many years, though I’m originally from Detroit.
 So I’m a Midwestern guy at heart.

 I went to college for photography and graphic design.

 How did you get into photography?